 Why Were the 2025 Google Updates Different?

-Data confirms this shift is real.
+Google's algorithm changes are hitting real businesses with real consequences.
 According to recent analysis by industry researchers, average desktop searches per Google user in the United States fell by almost 20 percent compared to the previous year, marking a significant decline in search behaviour.
 The EU and UK saw only 2-3% decline compared to the nearly 20% decline in the US, but the trend is clear across every client I work with.

 What Are the Three Pillars of Modern Lead Funnel Strategy?

 Pillar 1: Traffic diversification beyond Google dependency - Putting all your eggs in Google's basket is business suicide.
 I'm testing direct channels, partnerships, and alternative search platforms with every client I work with.
+The goal is reducing Google dependency to survivable levels.

 How Do You Diversify Beyond Google Dependency?